Mxyee/Uniconnect/README.md

 - Login failed: error message displayed:
  **“Incorrect account or password.”**

-#### Implemented Login and Register

-- Students can register their own accounts via the **Student Register** page.
-- The system validates duplicate **username** and **email** during registration.
-- Password confirmation is required and must match the original password.
-- Passwords must meet the policy requirements:
- • Minimum 8 characters
- • At least one uppercase letter
- • At least one lowercase letter
- • At least one number
-- On successful registration, students are redirected to the **Login** page.
-- Admins can create professor accounts via the **Professor Register** page.
-- Professors cannot register themselves; accounts are provided by **Admin**.
-- Both students and professors can log in using their assigned credentials.
-- Login process validates **username** and **password**.
-- Invalid login attempts display clear error messages and do not proceed.
-- Successful login redirects to the **Home** page.
-- The system distinguishes login types between **Student** and **Professor**.

 #### Test Case One – Registers and Login

 ##### – Positive